 From dining tables and chairs, let’s turn our attention to other furniture in the dining room.
-If your room size allows it, consider additional surfaces for supplemental serving area, leaving your dining table relatively clutter free.
-Combine this with storage area to create side-boards or buffets that provide handy access to dishware and crockery.
-You can lay out serving dishes on the bar of the sideboard when you have guests over or use it as a beautiful display for lamps and flowers when not in use.
+If your room size allows it, consider additional surfaces for the supplemental serving area, leaving your dining table relatively clutter-free.
+Combine this with a storage area to create side-boards or crockery units that provide convenient access to dishware and crockery.
+You can display serving dishes on the bar of the sideboard when you have guests over or use it as a beautiful display for lamps and flowers when not in use.
 Sideboards also have near limitless options in terms of designs.
 Explore styles in design, wood, lacquer, without or without hutches, open and closed shelves, doors that slide or open out, to arrive at the optimal fit for your dining room.

 One of the most critical components of your dining room interiors is the colour palette.
-If you want to create a deeply elegant and sophisticated style, opt for deeper colours on the walls.
-These can be dusky and rich tones of chocolate and cinnamon or almost jewel like hues of navy blue.
+If you want to create an exquisite and sophisticated style, opt for deeper colours on the walls.
+These can be dusky and rich tones of chocolate and cinnamon or almost jewel-like hues of navy blue.
 Offset these with lighter colours like creams and ivory when choosing your woodwork and furnishings.
-For a soothing and restful space, chose light shades for your walls like beige and pastel.
+For a soothing and restful space, choose light shades for your walls like beige and pastel.
 A small space can be visually brought to life when painted with similar light colours.
 Pale yellows coupled with white make for a sunny and warmly welcoming look.
 Colours like ivory and off-white will never go out of style.
-For a bolder statement choose a striking palette such as black and white.
+For a bolder statement, choose a striking palette such as black and white.
 Curtains, blinds, dining linen, artwork on the walls, the surface and finish of your light fittings – all of these are a part of the canvas you can style with colours to your mood and liking.

 To further create the right ambience in your dining room, work out a good lighting scheme.
 Install a chandelier directly over the table as a conversational piece or pick out an oversized pendant in keeping with the rest of the room.
-A linear set of pendant lights also work well over a rectangle shaped table.
+A linear set of pendant lights also work well over a rectangle-shaped table.
 Use recessed light to shine the spotlight onto the table.
-If you have wall art to show off, some well positioned lighting can do wonders.
-Wall-sconces are another lighting fixture that add layers of light to a room.
-As do placing table lamps on the side-boards.
+If you have the wall art to show off, some well-positioned lighting can do wonders.
+Wall-sconces are another lighting fixture that adds layers of light to a room as do placing table lamps on the side-boards.

 Once you have the basics in place, round off the project by dressing the room up.
-Select draperies and table linen in keeping with the rest of the room.
+Pick draperies and table linen that blends well with the rest of the room.
 Pick an interesting conversation starter to adorn the walls.
 This can be one large mirror or a set of artfully placed mirrors or even a richly textured wall.
-Display art-work or prints that keep your personal preference.
-Family photographs, set of painted plates, bold wallpaper – these are all the décor elements that you can choose from to add a desired finishing touch.
+Display artwork or prints that keep your personal preference.
+Family photographs, set of painted plates, bold wallpaper – these are different décor elements that you can choose from to add the desired finishing touch.